mryap/jekyll-netlify-boilerplate/_posts/2018-10-08-how-i-secure-a-domain-name.markdown

 I also consider paring my family name with .ME but sounds so weird.

-At one point, I settle for a domain name and found out it is a hashtag for a good fitted bra initiative!
+My search for the perfect domain name brings me to Twitter.
+The domain name also need to match a social media handle.
+At one point, I settle for a domain name and found out on Twitter, it is a hashtag for a good fitted bra initiative!

 # My lost is a gain in knowledge

 While it not critical for me that the said domain name is lost.
 I want to get myself familiar with the process so I can advise my client or future employer.